JobtechSwe/sokannonser-api/GETTINGSTARTED.md

 	https://jobs.dev.services.jtech.se/vf/search?offset=0&limit=10&type=county&show-count=false

 The result set will contain the concepId for Dalarnas län, 2Hi6JUUemM, which you can now use for the region field in a request with the search endpoint.
-The result set also contains "id": "20", which is the BLABLABLA id for Dalarnas län.
+The result set also contains "id": "20", which is the region id for Dalarnas län.
 For geographical terms these work as well as the conceptId's if you are one of those people who have them memorized :)

 Request URL